taosdata/TDengine/documentation20/en/08.connector/01.java/docs.md

 parameters:

 * topic: the unique topic name of the subscription.
-* sql: a select statement .
+* sql: a select statement.
-* restart: true if restart the subscription already exists; false if continue the previous subscription
+* restart: true if restart the subscription already exists; false if continue the previous subscription.

 In the example above, a subscription named 'topic' is created which use the SQL statement 'select * from meters'.
 If the subscription already exists, it will continue with the previous query progress, rather than consuming all the data from scratch.